Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 We are interested in extensions $V\subseteq A$ where $V$ is an ordinary $\ZZ$-graded vertex operator algebra and $A$ is one of the following four possibilities: \begin{enumerate} \item A $\ZZ$-graded vertex operator algebra,

 \item A $\ZZ$-graded vertex operator superalgebra,

 \item A $\frac{1}{2}\ZZ$-graded vertex operator algebra, or

-\item A $\frac{1}{2}\ZZ$-graded vertex operator superalgebra. \end{enumerate} For the notion of vertex operator algebra $(V, Y, \unit, \omega)$ and corresponding notation, see for instance \cite{FLM}, \cite{FHL}, \cite{LL}, but note that here we sometimes allow a vertex operator algebra to be graded by half-integer conformal weights instead of integers.
-For the notion of vertex operator superalgebra, see for instance \cite{DL}, \cite{Xu}, \cite{WLi-thesis}.
-Since slightly variant notions of vertex operator superalgebra exist in the literature, let us clarify what we mean by this term.
+\item A $\frac{1}{2}\ZZ$-graded vertex operator superalgebra. \end{enumerate} For the notion of ($\ZZ$-graded) vertex operator algebra $(V, Y, \unit, \omega)$ and corresponding notation, see for instance \cite{FLM, FHL, LL}.
+The definition of $\frac{1}{2}\ZZ$-graded vertex operator algebra is exactly the same, except that half-integral conformal weights are allowed; quantum Hamiltonian reduction \cite{KRW, KW-qH} is a prominent source of $\frac{1}{2}\ZZ$-graded \VOAs, including the Bershadsky-Polyakov algebra discussed in Section \ref{sec:BP} below.

+For the notion of vertex operator superalgebra, see for instance \cite{DL, Xu, WLi-thesis}.
+Since slightly variant definitions of vertex operator superalgebra exist in the literature, let us clarify what we mean by this term.
 For us, a vertex operator superalgebra $V$ has a parity decomposition $V^\even\oplus V^\odd$ as well as typically a second $\ztwo$-grading coming from the conformal weight $\frac{1}{2}\ZZ$-grading: $V=V_{+}\oplus V_{-}$ where

 In this section, we will not assume that these two $\ztwo$-gradings are the same; in fact, one could be trivial and the other not, yielding the possibilities of $\ZZ$-graded vertex operator superalgebra and $\frac{1}{2}\ZZ$-graded vertex operator algebra.
 In any case, the vacuum and conformal vector of $V$ are assumed even in both senses ($\unit, \omega\in V^\even\cap V_+$) and the vertex operator $Y$ is even with respect to both $\ztwo$-gradings.
 This means that the involutions $P_V=1_{V^\even}\oplus (-1_{V^\odd})$ (the \textit{parity involution}) and $\theta_V=1_{V_{+}}\oplus (-1_{V_{-}})=e^{2\pi i L(0)}$ (the \textit{twist}) are vertex operator superalgebra automorphisms.
 For a parity-homogeneous element $v$ of a vertex operator superalgebra $V$, we use $\vert v\vert\in\ztwo$ to denote the parity of $v$.